I'm a programmer and procedural generation enthusiast from Munich, currently working at Aesir Interactive.

 I have advanced experience in C#, alone and in combination with Unity3D.
 I also have working knowledge of C++ and OpenGL from writing the graphic related components of a game engine.

-Through many small projects in University and my position as Tech Lead at Aesir I gained advanced experience in structuring small and medium software, as well as working in a team.
-Version control software like git repositories are - of course - a must.
+Through many small projects in University and my position as Tech Lead at Aesir Interactive I gained experience in structuring small and medium software, as well as working in a team.

 Please don't hesitate to get in touch under firstname.lastname@example.org!